- What We Do

 Bishop Paul Mason was appointed AoS Bishop Promoter for England & Wales in 2017.
 He was born in North Shields, Tyne & Wear and attended St. Anselm’s Roman Catholic High School, North Shields, and then Kings College, London.
 He then worked in Turin for Olivetti, and later moved to London to work for Hewlett-Packard until September 1992.
 He was ordained to the priesthood in July 1998, in his home parish of Our Lady & St. Edmunds, Backworth, and his first appointment was as assistant priest was to the parish of Saint John the Baptist, Purley.
 In 2012 he became Pastoral Director, Allen Hall Seminary, at the same time taking on the role of Director of Southwark Ongoing Formation.
 In 2014 he left Allen Hall, to take up the new post of Episcopal Vicar in Kent.
 In April 2016 he was named as Auxiliary Bishop of Southwark by Pope Francis, with the Titular See of Skàlholt.
+In July 2018, Bishop Paul was appointed eight Bishop of the Forces by Pope Francis.
 Bishop Paul was also a former AoS cruise chaplain.

 Reverend Dr Stephen Morgan

-Stephen is a Permanent Deacon of the Catholic Diocese of Portsmouth and Financial Secretary (Oeconomus) and Project Leader for Academy Conversion.
+Stephen is Dean of Faculty of Religious Stuides at the University St Joseph in Macau.
+He is a Permanent Deacon of the Catholic Diocese of Portsmouth and was Financial Secretary (Oeconomus) and Project Leader for Academy Conversion.
 He holds a doctorate in Theology from the University of Oxford and teaches at the Maryvale Institute.
 He previously worked in senior managerial and executive positions for various private companies.
 He served in the Royal Navy as midshipman for two years.
 Stephen is married to Caroline and they have three children.
 He enjoys fly fishing for trout, is a keen follower of rugby football and supports Wales Cardiff Blues and Bath Rugby football teams.

 Right Reverend Stephen Robson, Bishop of Dunkeld